pwsafe/pwsafe/README.md

 Release Notes
 =============
-For information on the latest features, bugfixes and known problems, see [ReleaseNotes.md](docs/ReleaseNotes.md) that comes with the package.
+For information on the latest features, bugfixes and known problems, see [ReleaseNotes.md](docs/ReleaseNotes.md) for Windows version and [ReleaseNotesWX.md](docs/ReleaseNotesWX.md) for Linux and Mac version that comes with the package.

 Credits
 =======